 - Reduction of chronic bronchial infections

-For an overview of how our stem cell therapy can help with pulmonary disorders, watch our video with Dr. Marc Penn.
+For an overview of how our stem cell therapy can help with pulmonary disorders, watch our video below.

 For a more detailed understanding of what you can expect, watch our video series with Gretchen Dezelick, RN and Director of Clinical Operations.